el-bernau/lms-audiobookshelf/README.md

 # Audiobookshelf Plugin for Lyrion Music Server

+Not finish at all - created by claude.

 Browse and play audiobooks from your [Audiobookshelf](https://www.audiobookshelf.org/) server directly in [Lyrion Music Server](https://lyrion.org/) (formerly Logitech Media Server / Squeezebox).

 ## Features